open-webui/docs/features.md

 <details>
   <summary>💬 Conversations</summary>

+- 📚 **Local RAG Integration**: Dive into the future of chat interactions with the groundbreaking Retrieval Augmented Generation (RAG) support.
+This feature seamlessly integrates document interactions into your chat experience.
+You can load documents directly into the chat or add files to your document library, effortlessly accessing them using `#` command in the prompt.
+In its alpha phase, occasional issues may arise as we actively refine and enhance this feature to ensure optimal performance and reliability.

+- 👥 **'@' Model Integration**: Harness the collective intelligence of multiple models in a single chat by seamlessly switching to any acessible local or external model during conversations by using the `@` command to specify the model by name.

+- 🔄 **Multi-Modal Support**: Seamlessly engage with models that support multimodal interactions, including images (e.g., LLava).

+- ⚙️ **Fine-Tuned Control with Advanced Parameters**: Gain a deeper level of control by adjusting parameters such as temperature, context length, and seed, and define your system prompts to tailor the conversation to your specific preferences and needs.

+- ↕️ **Bi-Directional Chat Support**: Easily switch between left-to-right and right-to-left chat directions to accommodate various language preferences.

 - 📜 **Prompt Preset Support**: Instantly access preset prompts using the `/` command in the chat input.
 Load predefined conversation starters effortlessly and expedite your interactions.
 Effortlessly import prompts through [Open WebUI Community](https://openwebui.com/) integration.